fabianheussner/nuxt-portfolio/content/work/check-in-be-out.md

 #headline
 About fear and requirements
 #text
 Post-paid ticketing offers many benefits but also comes with some obstacles to overcome.
 As a novel form of ticketing, the challenge was to find out what was the right level of explanation and introduction.
-As a system strongly coupled to the existing infrastructure, fallbacks had to be found for underground stations which made it challenging to locate the user.
+As a system strongly coupled to the existing infrastructure, fallbacks had to be found for underground stations which made it challenging to determine the location of users.
 The most significant pain point, however, was the large number of permissions required to ensure the highest quality user experience.
 A series of user research sessions and iterations allowed us to evaluate which permissions would be granted willingly and how much education is needed.
 ::

 ::image
 ---
 images:
   - source: /img/cases/cico/cico-permissions-1.png
-    description: Some alt text
+    description: Check in Be out contextual permission requests flow
   - source: /img/cases/cico/cico-permissions-2.png
-    description: Some alt text
+    description: Check in Be out contextual permission decision diagram

 preset: top
 ---